CharlieLeee/muwanx/README.md

 ## License

 This project is licensed under the [Apache-2.0 License](LICENSE).
-When using Muwanx, please retain attribution notices in the app.
+When using Muwanx, please retain attribution notices in the app to help other users discover this project.